ntop/ntopng/doc/src/alerts/flow_checks.rst

 Check controls for unclear content in HTTP (HyperText Transfer Protocol )

-Suspicious headers with special characters with not a readable content.A Clickjacking https://it.wikipedia.org/wiki/Clickjacking attack can be performed from the attacker by giving to the browser some instructions directly via HTTP header.
+Suspicious headers with special characters without a readable content.
+A Clickjacking https://it.wikipedia.org/wiki/Clickjacking attack can be performed from the attacker by giving the browser some instructions directly via HTTP header.

 The alert is sent when the system identifies an attempt to hide behind Mime type a malicious code.